souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ### Number Type
 The number type consists of the universe of all signed interger numbers.
 The accepted range of numbers is given by the two's complement scheme of the word size.
+The default range is fixed to the `int32_t` type covering the range [ -2^31 ..
+2^31 -1 ].
+However, the wordsize can be altered by a configuration flag in the configure script to `int64_t`.

 ### Unsigned Type
 The unsigned type consists of the universe of all non-negative integer numbers.
 The range is given by the word size.
+The default range is fixed to the `uint32_t` type covering the range [ 0 ..
+2^32 ].
+However, the wordsize can be altered by a configuration flag in the configure script to `uint64_t`.

 ### Float Type
 The float type consists of the universe of floating point numbers in the [IEEE 754